'As bad as I've ever seen it': Imelda swamps parts of Texas with more than 3 feet of rain

 Harris County Sheriff Ed Gonzalez said Thursday night that rescue crews pulled a man from a van that was submerged in 8 feet of water in Houston.
 He was pronounced dead at a hospital, Gonzalez said.

 No other details were immediately available.
-Harris said a rescue team remained on the scene Thursday night trying to determine whether anyone else was in the van.
+Harris said no one else was found at the scene.

+Gonzalez said Friday that another man who was last seen walking during the storm was found dead in a ditch.
+Investigators believe the man likely drowned.

+Houston Public Works said in a statement Friday that the relentless rain caused a wastewater spill that could taint some private wells.
+The spill, which had been stopped by later in day Friday, unleashed an estimated 275,100 gallons of wastewater.

 Some of the rainfall totals were surreal: A National Weather Service gauge at Peach Creek in Montgomery County recorded 21 inches in the 24 hours through midafternoon Thursday.
 Luce Bayou, on Lake Houston in northeast Harris County, topped 15 inches during the same period, while numerous other communities got 13 or more inches.